If you are looking for software to use, go to Huajun Software Park! software release AI product list

 Commonly used file systems in Windows operating systems (that is, what we usually call disk formats, such as U disks in FAT32 format, etc.) only include FAT32, NTFS, etc. For the FAT32 file system, its disadvantage is that it cannot store files exceeding 4G, but for the NTFS file system, there is no such limitation, as shown in the figure below.

 Generally speaking, when using the first method, the USB flash drive will be burned into the FAT32 format.
 The biggest disadvantage of the FAT32 file format is that it requires that the files stored must be smaller than 4G.
 Usually we use UltraISO's write hard disk image function.
-No matter what file system your USB flash drive is, after the creation is completed, the USB flash drive will become a FAT32 file system.
-This is for disc images containing more than 4G files, such as many For Windows 7, 8, and 8.1 images, this is bad news.
+No matter what file system your U disk is, after the production is completed, the U disk will become a FAT32 file system.
+This is bad news for disc images containing files exceeding 4G, such as many Windows 7, 8, and 8.1 images.
 The U disk produced in this way will not be able to correctly store files exceeding 4G, so it cannot be used at all.

 First, open the ISO file with UltraISO, delete the files larger than 4G (such as install.wim in the sources directory), and then save the ISO file as a new file.
 Be careful not to overwrite the original file!
-After saving, follow the usual method Make a bootable USB flash drive:
+After saving, follow the usual method to make a bootable USB disk: